Benetton B201: Renault B201

 Following the conclusion of the season, Renault, who were due to formally become the replacement for Benetton in the World Championship, utilised the B201 for a number of pre-season tests.
 These took place throughout late 2001 and early 2002 with Jenson Button, Jarno Trulli and Fernando Alonso driving.
-The cars were repainted in an interim white with yellow livery.
+The cars were temporarily repainted in yellow and white with black details (based on Renault's famous livery from the late 1970s and early 1980s).
 The cars were used to test various engine, aerodynamic and electronic improvements.